jojokarlin/Git_DRI_Jan_2017/concept.md

 Github _connects_ Git repositories remotely and is the power behind *collaboration*.

-#### Sign up for a GitHub account

-Registered for a GitHub account by going to [http://github.com/](http://github.com/).

-Open up Sublime and record your username, email, and password.
-Save the file using an easy to remember name for now, like "github setup" - you will need this information twice more!
+_If you have not signed up for a GitHub account, go to [http://github.com/](http://github.com/).
+Remember to save your user name, email, and password as you will need this information twice more!_

 ## What is Markdown?